brant-ruan/vpss/README.md

 #### Step 1.3: POM File Downloading

-Now, we can download the `pom.xml` files for all artifacts in MCR by running the following command:
+Now, we can download the `pom.xml` files for all artifacts in MCR by running the following commands:

 ```bash
 # within the workspace